New blog is called ‘Standard profits: Make2Pack and ISA88’

 The Oct.
 3 introduction says: “Hi, I’m David Chappell, chair of the Make2Pack ISA88 Part 5 standards development effort (Complete Manufacturing Automation Associates– LLC), and retired Proctor & Gamble section manager for batch technologies.
 I’m going to blog here, perhaps with comments from other committee members, to help facilitate increased communication, about and completion of, interest in, Make2Pack ISA88 Part 5.
 Websites related to theeffort are provided above.
 Join us to discuss, comment, participate, and generally help things along, so we can finish the standard and encourage implementation.

 Chappell invites participation: “Help us continue to define advantages of “Make2Pack’s S88.05: Continuous control to packaging.”
 Interest in the standard has been wide ranging and multiple demonstrations have been done and continue.
 Links to those involved and additional information are available at the blog.
 Members include end users, technology providers and system integrators, and original equipment manufacturers.
-AIMing for Automated Vehicles

 At present, Control Engineering has four other blogs, accessible through the links below,

-AIMing for Automated Vehicles: Look into the world of driverless vehicle building, see some of the things that Paul Grayson sees, and puzzle over the problems of making vehicles driverless.
+: Look into the world of driverless vehicle building, see some of the things that Paul Grayson sees, and puzzle over the problems of making vehicles driverless.
 View the blog.

 – System Integration: Water/Wastewater —This started as a one-year, $2 million+ project for a Baton Rouge area SCADA system.
 The year is up, but the project continues under the watchful eye of Stan Prutz of QDS Systems.